Fleet Ballistic Missile Submarines - SSBN

 Since the 1960s, strategic deterrence has been the SSBN's sole mission, providing the United States with its most survivable and enduring nuclear strike capability.

-The Navy's fleet ballistic missile submarines, often referred to as “Boomers,” serve as an undetectable launch platform for intercontinental missiles.
-They are designed specifically for stealth and the precision delivery of nuclear warheads.
+The Navy's ballistic missile submarines, often referred to as "boomers," serve as an undetectable launch platform for submarine-launched ballistic missiles (SLBMs).
+They are designed specifically for stealth and the precise delivery of nuclear warheads.

 SSBNs are specifically designed for extended deterrent patrols.
-To increase the amount of time required for replenishment and maintenance, Ohio class submarines have three large-diameter logistics hatches that allow sailors to rapidly transfer supply pallets, equipment replacement modules and machinery components thereby increasing their operational availability.
+To decrease the amount of time required for replenishment and maintenance, Ohio-class submarines have three large-diameter logistics hatches that allow sailors to rapidly transfer supply pallets, equipment replacement modules and machinery components, thereby increasing their operational availability.

-The Ohio class design allows the submarines to operate for 15 or more years between major overhauls.
+The Ohio-class design allows the submarines to operate for 15 or more years between major overhauls.
 On average, the submarines spend 77 days at sea followed by 35 days in-port for maintenance.
-Each SSBN has two crews, Blue and Gold, which alternate manning the submarines while on patrol.
-This maximizes the SSBN's strategic availability, reduces the number of submarines required to meet strategic requirements and allows for proper crew training, readiness, and morale.
+Each SSBN has two crews, Blue and Gold, which alternate manning the submarines and taking them on patrol.
+This maximizes the SSBN's strategic availability, reduces the number of submarines required to meet strategic requirements, and allows for proper crew training, readiness and morale.

 |Point Of Contact|

 Naval Sea Systems Command